 - 4 August 1981

 Nicolas Charbonnier first raced with Alinghi in the 2012 D35 Trophy season.
 As a shrewd tactician, he was a major contributor to the team's success in that championship in 2013, 2014, 2017, 2018 and 2019.
 In 2016, he joined Alinghi's GC32 crew and helped the team to its victory in the Extreme Sailing Series that year and in 2018.
-In 2019, he is onboard when the team wins the GC32 World title in Lagos and as well in 2019 and 2021 winning the GC32 Racing Tour.
+In 2019, he is onboard when the team wins the GC32 World title in Lagos and as well in 2019 and 2021 winning the GC32 Racing Tour annual championship.

 To trace how Nicolas's career started, one needs to go back 25 years.
 At the age of nine, he began competing on Optimists.
 He won two French titles in 1993 and 1995 before moving to the 420, where he won four world championship titles between 1997 and '99 (both youth & senior title in 1999), a year in which he also won a European title having finished third in 1997 and second the following year.
 His next transition was, naturally, to the Olympic-class double-handed dinghy, the 470.
 In 2001, he won the European Youth Championship, after which he added the senior version in 2002.
 There then followed many more podium places internationally in diverse match racing competitions and regattas on varied boats: Melges, Mumm 30, at the helm of the Corel 45 'K-Challenge', on the MOD 70, or as tactician on the 60-ft ORMA Sodebo.